matthewlane/now-do-this/README.md

 Now Do This
 ===========

 Mobile web application that suggests what to do next.
-Built with AngularJS.
+Built for Coursera's Startup Engineering final project.
+Uses AngularJS.